Gas in Turkey

 The Kanuni has drilled in the Black Sea.

 Natural gas supplies over a quarter of Turkey's energy.
 The country consumes 50 to 60 billion cubic metres of natural gas each year, nearly all of which is imported.
 A large gas field in the Black Sea started production in 2023.

-After the 2022 Russian invasion of Ukraine began, several European countries stopped buying Russian oil or gas, but Turkey's relations with Russia are good enough that it continues to buy both.
-Turkey receives almost half of its gas from Russia.
-As of 2023 wholesale gas is expensive and a large part of the import bill.
+After the 2022 Russian invasion of Ukraine several European countries stopped buying Russian oil or gas, but Turkey's relations with Russia are good enough that it continues to buy both.
+Turkey receives much gas from Russia, which is cheaper than LNG.
 Households buy the most gas, followed by industry and power stations.
 Over 80% of the population has access to gas, and it supplies half the country's heating requirements.
 As the state-owned oil and gas wholesaler BOTAŞ has 80% of the gas market, the government can and does subsidize residential and industrial gas consumers.
 All industrial and commercial customers, and households using more than a certain amount of gas, can switch suppliers.